Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 For anyone who loves to use charcoal but wants that set it and forget it style of cooking.. you really can have your cake and eat it too.
 The Pit Barrel Cooker is a smoker/cooker that you need to take a long, hard look at.

-PBC sent me one of these a few months back and I've used it about three times since and every time I'm using it, I just get this feeling that if I had to get rid of every smoker but one, this would be the one I'd have to keep.
+PBC sent me one of these a while back and I've used it quite a number of times since and every time I'm using it, I just get this feeling that if I had to get rid of every smoker but one, this would be the one I'd have to keep.
 It's very portable, easy to use, and the food that comes out of this thing is nothing short of amazing not to mention the price is a tough one to beat!